Capital Gains Rates

 The Combined Rate accounts for Federal, State, and Local tax rate on capital gains income, the 3.8 percent Surtax on capital gains and the marginal effect of Pease Limitations (which results in a tax rate increase of 1.18 percent).

-The standard deduction is 15% of income with a minimum of $1,500 and a cap of $2,000 for single filers, married filing separately filers and dependent filers earning more than $13,333.
-The standard deduction is a minimum of $3,000 and capped at $4,000 for married filing jointly filers, head of household filers and qualifying widowers earning more than $26,667.
-The exemption amount has the following phase out schedule: If AGI is above $100,000 but below $125,000, the exemption is $1,600; if AGI is above $125,000 but below $150,000, the exemption is $800; if AGI is above $150,000, there is no exemption.
-Non-resident taxpayers in Maryland multiply their "nonresident percentage" by their federal deductions; This amount will be the nonresident deduction amount which may be subtracted from income earned in the state as a nonresident.
+The standard deduction is 15% of income with a minimum of $1,500 and a cap of $2,300 for single filers, married filing separately filers and dependent filers.
+The standard deduction is a minimum of $3,000 and capped at $4,600 for married filing jointly filers, head of households filers and qualifying widowers.
+The exemption amount has the following phase out schedule: If AGI is above $100,000 but below $150,000 for single filers, and above $150,000 but below $200,000 for married couples, the $3,200 exemption begins to be phased out; if AGI is above $150,000 for single filers and above $200,000 for married filers, the exemption is phased out entirely.

 Simple & Easy to Understand